SayakaMiura/MOCA/README.txt

 Output files
 ==================
-MOCA’s functions produce several output files and figures.
+MOCA's functions produce several output files and figures.
 They will appear in the working directory after the functions are run.

 Example
 ==================